point-source/fpvalidate/README.md

 ## Localization

 Currently, all error messages in fpvalidate are provided in English only and are not localizable.
-However, I recognize the importance of internationalization for a validation library and are actively interested in community contributions to implement localization support.
+However, I recognize the importance of internationalization for a validation library and am actively interested in community contributions to implement localization support.

 I'd welcome contributions in the following areas: